OfficeDev/office-js-docs-pr/docs/outlook/authentication.md

 ## Access tokens obtained via OAuth2 flows

-Add-ins can also access services that support OAuth2 for authorization.
+Add-ins can also access services from Microsoft and others that support OAuth2 for authorization.
 Consider using OAuth2 tokens if your add-in:

 - Needs access to a service outside of your control.